PaddlePaddle/models/PaddleAudio/examples/speaker/README.md

 muse_noise_srn_low: 5.0
 ```

-## <a name="test_dataset"></a>Testing datasets
-The testing split of VoxCeleb 1 is used for measuring the performance of speaker verification duration training and after the training completes.
-You will need to download the data and unzip into a folder, e.g, `./data/voxceleb/test/`.

-Then download the text files which list utterance  pairs to compare and the true labels indicating whether the utterances come from the same speaker.
-There are multiple trials and we will use [veri_test2](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/meta/veri_test2.txt).

-## Training
 To train your model from scratch, first create a folder(workspace) by
 ``` bash
 cd egs
 mkdir <your_example>